neuripsInParis/neurips2024paris/index.md

 ## Registration

 The event is free but registration is mandatory.

-Registration are **open** from September 30th until <code style="color : red">**October 18th**</code> through the following link: [https://forms.gle/Fc4nbeW6ubahYbJn6](https://forms.gle/Fc4nbeW6ubahYbJn6).

-Please note that due to a large number of registrations that strongly exceeds the event’s capacity, we will close registration early with respect to the first announcements.
-We will also implement a waiting list due to over-registration.
-We will send you an email after October 18th to inform you whether your registration is confirmed or not.
+Registration are now closed.

 This event is in-person only: we will neither record presentations nor include online options.